Akshai-krishna-2003/AstroConnect/README.md

 Welcome to **AstroConnect**, a sophisticated astrology application that provides personalized horoscope readings, partner compatibility insights, and past searches, all integrated with **AI-powered predictions** using **Hugging Face’s Falcon-7B model**.

-This project is being developed collaboratively by two professionals:
+This project is being developed collaboratively by one professional:

 - **Lead Software Engineer & System Architect:** Responsible for backend development, API integration, database management, and business logic implementation along with UI development.